 - 1. To prevent behaviour impacting negatively on the safety or wellbeing of staff or students within or external to the provisions. - 2.
 To prevent behaviour impacting negatively on students' learning, behaviour or emotional growth. - 3.
-To prevent behaviour impacting negatively on the maintenance of an orderly and calm environment. - 4.
-To understand the cause(s) of the unacceptable behaviour. - 5.
+To prevent behaviour impacting negatively on the maintenance of an orderly and calmenvironment. - 4.
+To understand the cause(s) of the unacceptable behaviour.
+This involves adopting a "curiosity not judgment" approach, exploring underlying needs, triggers, and potential vulnerabilities. - 5.
 To help the student to understand why the behaviour was unacceptable. - 6.
 To work to prevent the repetition of such behaviour. - 7.
 To promote a restorative approach.